 Nearly 21 miles of Route 100 consists of co-located highway sections, including Route 9 in Wilmington, Route 30 in Jamaica, Route 11 in Londonderry, Route 103 in Ludlow, Route 100 in Bridgewater and Killington, Route 2 in Moretown, Duxbury, and Waterbury, and Route 15 in Morristown and Hyde Park.

-A Skiers Highway in Vermont and Slice of Winter Paradise
+Route 100 Skiers Highway and a Slice of Winter Paradise

 Ski areas began popping up around Vermont in the 1930s, with Stowe Mountain Resort being the first in 1934.
 Ski areas presently located on Route 100 or close by include Mount Snow, Stratton (Route 30), Okemo, Killington, Sugarbush, and Stowe (Route 108).